TheExploration/Krunker.io-hack/README.md

 # Krunker.io-hack working
 Krunker.io hack (READ)

 !!NOT BY ME!!
-I am just posting whatever hack that works here.
-If it is not working, wait and I will update
+I am just posting whatever hack that works here. (credits in releases) If it is not working, wait and I will update

 Tampermonkey does not work anymore since krunker has blocked tampermonkey.